 It's hard to imagine a garden without at least one lavender bush it's so versatile.
 This wonderful plant is very drought tolerant and has such lovely flowers and of course a wonderful scent.
 It likes fun sun and does quite well in heat.
 Once established it takes very little care and maintenance, although a good pruning once a year keeps the bushes flowering more prolifically and gives them better shape.
 Deer and rabbits don't eat it.
 There are many different kinds of lavender plants.
-The one we sell here is English Lavender the one that's used in all the lavender bags and lavender products that you see on the market.
+The one we sell here is English Lavender the one that's used in almost all the lavender bags and lavender products that you see on the market.

 Bushes vary a great deal.
 Some have a very compact habit forming small rounded mounds others are more sprawling and need to be pruned into shape.